Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 The perceived enemies in any domain are mere Puppets of the [[Domain Independent]] Spirits and Patterns possessing them.

+Be on the alert, but do not fear them.

 Remember the Meta Game.
 Remember the Meta War.
+Remember the Meta Quest towards the Meta Goal.

-Our Way is to secure the Domain Independent Victory that brings simultaneous Victory in All other Domains.
+Our Way is to secure the Highest Victory that brings simultaneous Victory in All other Domains.

 Look Deeper.
 Look within.
+The battle begins there.

 Within our own souls, and then our own families, and then our own communities, and then our own tribes, and then our own nations is where the battles must be fought.

 The Enemy and The Battle are not "Out There" - they are Here.
 Now.
 Within.

+We will prevail in it Together.

 _"Wake up!"_